 Gully erosion affects more than just the surrounding land and the ecosystem.
 The unsightly channels that the eroding process creates can reduce amenity and property values, as well as destroy any agricultural capacity the land has for farmers.

 How to Control Rill and Gully Erosion

 Even though rill erosion is not as extensive a problem as gully erosion, there are situations in which rills can transform into gullies.
-As you can see, rills that begin at the top of a slope can quickly disintegrate and branch off into their wider gully counterparts.
+As you can see in the erosion diagram below, rills that begin at the top of a slope can quickly disintegrate and branch off into their wider gully counterparts.